-We reached Bodhgaya during ending of off-season.
-Upon query about less eating places options we were told during season i.e., October till February there are many restaurants in Bodhgaya – yet to open.
+We reached Bodhgaya during the ending of off-season.
+Upon the query about less eating places options we were told during the season i.e., October till February there are many restaurants in Bodhgaya – yet to open.

 As per personal experience I am sharing my favourite restaurants in Bodhgaya (Bihar).

 Be Happy Cafe near Kalchakra ground was the first restaurant I visited and requested for coffee.
 As there were different types of coffee available, I was confused.
 I requested the owner of the cafe to serve coffee as per his choice.

 Cafe Latte (Expresso with steamed milk) he suggested.

 Within minutes it was served.
 Cost – Rs.
 100/-.

 What I found more interesting was the ambience inside the cafe.
 The cleanliness, the colors and a small collection of books, filter water facility for Rs.
 10/- per bottle and Free Wi-Fi.
 A thought to visit again.

 After few days I had Special Breakfast i.e., 2 Eggs Omelette, Brown Bread Toast with Butter + Jam and herbed Potatoes.
 It was excellently presented and was good in taste.
 Cost – Rs.
 150/-